 Unavoidably, every statistical comparison has a chance of returning a false positive result.
 Hence, if this effect was unaccounted for, the more statistical comparisons we made the higher your chances of getting a false alert would be.
 Applying an adjustment to the significance threshold allows us to control the false positive rate and ensure that the likelihood of getting a false alert, across the whole of the monitoring window, is no higher than your chosen level (5% by default).

 The level of adjustment is directly dependent on how many times we intend to calculate your results during your chosen monitoring window.
-We divide the default significance threshold set for your organisation by the number of times we will check for degradations during the selected monitoring window.
+We divide the default significance threshold set for your organization by the number of times we will check for degradations during the selected monitoring window.

 For example, if your monitoring window is 30 minutes, we expect to run 6 calculations during that time.
 In this case, if your significance threshold is set to 0.05 in your statistical settings, the p-value would need to be below 0.008 (0.05 / 6) for an alert to fire in this time window.
 If your window was instead set to 24 hours, we expect 52 calculations and hence a p-value would need to be below 0.001 (0.05 / 52) for an alert to fire.
 This adjustment means that a longer monitoring window will have slightly less ability to detect small degradations at the beginning of your release or rollout.

 If you expect high traffic volumes, a shorter window will enable you to detect smaller degradations faster.
-On the other hand, if you have lower traffic volumes then a longer window will allow more time for your splits to accrue data.
+On the other hand, if you have lower traffic volumes then a longer window will allow more time for your feature flags to accrue data.
 Note that we require at least 355 samples in both treatments before we can confidently test for significance.
 Hence, in order to benefit from the monitoring functionality your window should be long enough to ensure you have reached that minimum sample size.
 You can read more about Split's minimum sample size requirement here.

 Choosing your degradation thresholds